Tummy Tuck (Abdominoplasty)

 Next, the surgeon separates the skin from the abdominal wall all the way up to your ribs and lifts a large skin flap to reveal the vertical muscles in your abdomen.
 These muscles are tightened by pulling them close together and stitching them into their new position.
 This provides a firmer abdominal wall and narrows the waistline.

 The skin flap is then stretched down and the extra skin is removed.
 A new hole is cut for your navel, which is then stitched in place.
-Finally, the incisions will be stitched, dressings will be applied, and a temporary tube may be inserted to drain excess fluid from the surgical site.
+Finally, the incisions will be stitched, dressings will be applied, and drainage tubes will be inserted to drain excess fluid from the surgical site.

 In partial abdominoplasty, the skin is separated only between the incision line and the navel.
 This skin flap is stretched down, the excess is removed, and the flap is stitched back into place.